tunafishhyyyy/TDS_Project2/Project2/README.md

 6. **Test in browser:**

+- **Enhanced System**: Access http://localhost:8001/docs for interactive API documentation
-- Open `http://84.247.184.189:8000/static/test_upload.html` in your browser for a user-friendly file upload and workflow interface.
+- **Legacy System**: Open `http://84.247.184.189:8000/static/test_upload.html` in your browser for a user-friendly file upload and workflow interface (deprecated).

+**Recommendation**: Use the enhanced system for all testing and production deployments.

 ## Available Workflows